From Inverness: Glen Affric, Culloden, and Clava Cairns Tour

 What to bring?
 Be sure to wear sturdy hiking shoes, comfortable clothes, and weather-appropriate layers, as Scottish weather can change quickly.
 Also, large luggage or bulky bags are not allowed, so pack light.

-Group size maxes out at 16 people, which is perfect for a more personalized experience without feeling crowded.
+Group size maxes out at 16 people, which is great for a more personalized experience without feeling crowded.
 The tour is suitable for children over 5 years old, making it family-friendly, provided your kids are comfortable with a full day’s outing.

 More Great Tours Nearby